 Discuss how pollsters forecast the probability that one person will be elected by asking only a small sample of the population.
 Who should they ask?
 Why is it important that the results of their polls be accurate?
-What effect could those results have on the election?
+What effect could those results have on the election campaign of the candidates?